- What Does a Sleep Monitor Do?

 Many people use sleep tracking devices because they want to improve their sleep habits or sleep patterns by sleeping longer, falling asleep quicker, getting more restorative sleep (aka sleeping better), waking up less, or a combination of those goals.

-Below are five common sleep parameters that you can directly or indirectly influence in order to improve your overall sleep:
+Below are six common sleep parameters that you can directly or indirectly influence in order to improve your overall sleep quality and efficiency:

 For example, I’ve noticed that I get more consistent deep and REM sleep if I go to bed at approximately the same time every day.
 That’s called sleep consistency.
 I’ve also noticed that drinking alcohol before bedtime makes me fall asleep quicker, but I don’t get as much deep sleep as when I don’t drink.